 - Alumni, parent, and donor information - Advancement Office

 Departments and other units are responsible for the security of any information they create, manage, or store, and for any information they acquire or access from other college systems (i.e. student records, personnel records, business information).

-Note: The security of applications and data administered by departments and individuals outside of ITS division is the responsibility of the administering department.
-ITS staff will provide advice and support for implementing security measures when requested.
+Note: The security of applications and data administered by departments and individuals outside of the ITS: Division is the responsibility of the administering department.
+ITS: staff will provide advice and support for implementing security measures when requested.

-Students, faculty, and staff who use personally-owned systems to access college resources are responsible for the security of their personally-owned computers and other network devices and are subject to the following: the provisions of the college’s security policies, standards and guidelines for best practices for users of college computing and network facilities; all other laws, regulations, or policies directed at the individual users.
+Students, faculty, and staff who use personally-owned systems to access college resources are responsible for the security of their personally-owned computers and other network devices and are subject to the following: the provisions of the college’s security policies, standards and guidelines for best practices for users of college computing and network facilities as well as all other laws, regulations, or policies directed at the individual users.

 (1) Unauthorized Account or System Access

 - You may not access or use, or attempt to access or use, any computer accounts other than your own assigned account or any computer system for which you have not been granted access.
 In other words, users should use only their own files, those that have been designated as public, or those that have been made available to them with the knowledge and consent of the owner.
 The College’s Academic Honor System and its prohibitions against plagiarism and cheating, among other things, applies to student use of any files and information obtained on CC’s computing resources used in the preparation of academic coursework.

 - Users may not access computers, software, data or information, or networks without proper authorization, regardless of whether any damage is done or whether the computer, software, data, information, or network in question is owned by the college.

 (2) Campus community members all share in the commitment to safeguarding the college’s data.
 The college will rely on the principle of ‘least privilege’ in granting access to data and information.